felangel/bloc/docs/flutterweathertutorial.md

 > Our app will consist of isolated features in corresponding directories.
 This enables us to scale as the number of features increases and allows developers to work on different features in parallel.

-Our app can be broken down into 4 main features: **search, settings, theme, weather**.
+Our app can be broken down into four main features: **search, settings, theme, weather**.
 Let's create those directories.

 ```
 flutter_weather